-Protected from predators and the risk of dehydration inside its moist ball of bubbles, the juvenile yellow-green froghopper (or spittle bug) is busy sucking plant sap.
-It's quite harmless unless it's attacking the shoot tips, which can result in distorted growth.
+Cuckoo spit is a spit-like frothy mass of bubbles, which is found on plants from May onwards – around the same time as the cuckoos return from Africa and start to sing.
+Inside each mass of cuckoo spit is a juvenile yellow-green froghopper (or spittle bug).
+Despite being a sap-sucker, this small bug is is completely harmless to plants.
 The adult froghoppers (which don’t produce any spit) are 6mm long and bright green, with large eyes and a blunt-shaped head, but they’re rarely seen because they hop away on their strong back legs at the first sign of danger.

 Blobs of white froth on the stems, leaves and flower buds of plants.

 Find cuckoo spit on

 Roses, dahlias, fuchsias, lavender, rosemary and many garden plants.